metasepi/metasepi-website/en/posts/2020-10-12-avoid-freebsd-security-issue.md

 ## TL;DR

 After investigating latest 50 of the FreeBSD vulnerabilities, 8 of them could be avoided by the [ATS2 language](http://www.ats-lang.org/), and 5 of them could be avoided by the [VeriFast verifier](https://github.com/verifast/verifast).
+It means we can mechanically avoid **16%** of the latest vulnerabilities without human resource such as code review.

 ## Introduction